-- Once loaded onto either of these directories, it will take a week for your study to be automatically loaded on this Be Part of Research site.
+- Once loaded onto either of these directories, it will take up to a week for your study to be automatically loaded on this Be Part of Research site.

 - There is no other way to list your trial or study on Be Part of Research.

 Here are some important things to think about:

 The people who visit this site are primarily patients and members of the public who aren’t familiar with scientific and medical terminology.
 So it’s important to note that when entering the details of your study, the information is written in plain English.

 This means the summary has been written for members of the public and an interested audience rather than specialists.
 It should be written clearly and simply, without jargon and with an explanation of any technical terms that have to be included.

 The clearer you are, the more likely it is that someone will understand what you are trying to achieve and want to contact you.

 Adding contact information

 - It’s important to add your contact details so that people can easily get in touch with you.

 - Please make sure that any contact details you enter on ISRTCN or clinicaltrials.gov are kept up-to-date and are accurate.